nrwl/nx/docs/generated/packages/react/documents/overview.md

 nx build my-new-app
 ```

-And if you generated a library with `--buildable`, then you can build a library as well:
+And if you generated a library with `--bundler` specified, then you can build a library as well:

 ```shell
 nx build my-new-lib